 The spiritual environment is that which affects the soul and spirit of man.
 There are spiritual forces of evil under the control of Satan.
-There are spiritual forces of good under the spiritual spiritual forces are constantly warring for control of the soul (Remnant Church Bible Institute offers a course entitled "Spiritual Strategies: A Manual Of Spiritual Warfare" which covers the subject of the spiritual environment in detail.)
+There are spiritual forces of good under the control of God.
+These spiritual forces are constantly warring for control of the soul and spirit of man.

+(Remnant Church Bible Institute offers a course entitled "Spiritual Strategies: A Manual Of Spiritual Warfare" which covers the subject of the spiritual environment in detail.)